codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 `undefined`.
 In other words, the variable's scope is protected by the function `just` and it is only visible inside the function.

 The second note about the concept of `Scope` is that a function will always prefer to use its inner variables.

 `JS code:`
 <script src="https://gist.github.com/codenart/e6fb3d20885bc689f6dff7704a27daaf.js">
 </script>

-But it doesn't mean that the outer variable is not visible to the function.
+Yet, it doesn't mean that the outer variable is not visible to the function.
 In case there's no inner variable which has the same name as the outer one, the function will refer to the outer variable.